Escapade in Japan

 Escapade in Japan is a 1957 American family adventure film.
-It was directed by Arthur Lubin and starred Teresa Wright, Cameron Mitchell, Jon Provost (who, that same year, began his 7-year tenure as Timmy Martin on the TV show Lassie) and Roger Nakagawa.
+It was directed by Arthur Lubin and starred Teresa Wright, Cameron Mitchell, Jon Provost and Roger Nakagawa.

 It also featured an early (and uncredited) appearance of Clint Eastwood as a pilot.

+Lubin said "I think that Escapade probably ranks in my own opinion as fine of a picture as The Phantom of the Opera" although it suffered at the box office because Universal refused to promote it.

 Plot

 After his plane goes down, an American boy is rescued from the sea by a Japanese fisherman and his family.
 When police arrive in the village, the fisherman's son fears that they have done something wrong.
 He and the American boy go on the run.
 They meet interesting people and have many adventures, travelling across the country and eluding the police, who are searching for the American boy.